nichonaugle/CommisionBlue/README.md

 # **BLE Commissioning Service with ECDH and AES-GCM**

-This open source Python service runs over **D-Bus** and uses **BLE (Bluetooth Low Energy)** to allow devices like a Linux server or SBC (like a raspberry pi) to be **commissioned** securely with encrypted network credentials using **asymmetric** cryptography (ECDH with Ed448) for the shared key and **symmetric** encryption (AES-256 in GCM mode) for sending credentials.
+This open source Python service runs over **D-Bus** and uses **BLE (Bluetooth Low Energy)** to allow devices like a Linux server or SBC (like a raspberry pi) to be **commissioned** securely with encrypted network credentials using **asymmetric** cryptography (ECDH with ED25519) for the shared key and **symmetric** encryption (AES-256 in GCM mode) for sending credentials.
 The service advertises the public key over BLE, allowing a client (e.g., a Mobile application) to securely encrypt credentials that can only be decrypted by the server in a one way transaction.
 Protection measures are also improved through server side public key cycling if an unsuccessful commissioning attempt occurs and message authentication codes in the encrypted AES payload to prevent attacks.
 Furthermore, the selected encryption techniques optimize the avaliable resources on edge computers and most BLE protocols with minimal configuration required, streamlining implementation.

 ## Overview
 --------

 ### Key Concepts:

-1.  **ECDH (Elliptic Curve Diffie-Hellman) with Ed448 Curve**:
+1.  **ECDH (Elliptic Curve Diffie-Hellman) with ED25519 Curve**:
     -   **ECDH** is an asymmetric cryptography technique used for generating shared secrets between two parties over a public network.
-In this implementation, the Ed448 curve is chosen for its security and performance benefits.
+In this implementation, the ED25519 curve is chosen for its security and performance benefits.
 Reference [Edwards-Curve Digital Signature Algorithm (EdDSA) - RFC8032][2]
-    -   **Ed448** is a highly secure elliptic curve, offering a 224-bit security level, which is resistant to both classical and upcoming quantum attacks.
+    -   **ED25519** is a highly secure elliptic curve, offering a 128-bit security level, which is resistant to both classical and newer quantum attacks.
 You can find more information in the [NIST Status Update on Elliptic Curves and Post-Quantum Cryptography][1].
 2.  **AES-256 in GCM Mode**:
     -   **AES (Advanced Encryption Standard)** is used for symmetric encryption of sensitive data (like passwords).
 AES-256 refers to the 256-bit key size, providing a high level of security.
     -   **GCM (Galois/Counter Mode)** provides both encryption and integrity, ensuring the data is encrypted while also protecting against tampering.